Hugh Capet: Hugh elected King of Franks

 In May 987, chroniclers, including Richerus and Gerbert of Aurillac, wrote that in Senlis "died the race of Charles".
 However, even if Louis died childless, there remained a Carolingian who could ascend the throne: Charles, Duke of Lower Lorraine, brother of Lothair, uncle of Louis V, first cousin of Hugh Capet through their mothers.

 This was nothing extraordinary; it was not the first time that a Robertian would be competing with a Carolingian.
 In the time of Hugh the Great, the Robertians found it expedient to support the claim of a Carolingian.
 By 987, however, times had changed.
 For ten years, Hugh Capet had been openly competing against his king, and appeared to have subjected the great vassals.
 And his opponent Charles of Lorraine was accused of all evils: he wanted to usurp the crown (978), had allied himself with the emperor against his brother, and had defamed Queen Emma of Italy, his brother's wife.
 The archbishop of Reims convened the greatest lords of France at Senlis and denounced Charles of Lorraine for not maintaining his dignity, having made himself a vassal of the Emperor Otto II and marrying a woman from a lower class of nobility.
 Then he promoted the candidacy of Hugh Capet:

 Crown the Duke.
 He is most illustrious by his exploits, his nobility, his forces.
 The throne is not acquired by hereditary right; no one should be raised to it unless distinguished not only for nobility of birth, but for the goodness of his soul.

 Hugh was crowned rex Francorum on 1 June, in Noyon, and again on 3 July 987, in Paris.
 Immediately after his coronation, Hugh began to push for the coronation of his son Robert.
 The archbishop, wary of establishing hereditary kingship in the Capetian line, answered that two kings could not be created in the same year.
 Hugh claimed, however, that he was planning an expedition against the Moorish armies harassing Borrel II, Count of Barcelona (a vassal of the French crown), and that the stability of the country necessitated two kings should he die while on expedition.
 Ralph Glaber, however, attributes Hugh's request to his old age and inability to control the nobility.
-Modern scholarship has largely imputed to Hugh the motive of establishing a dynasty against the pretension of electoral power on the part of the aristocracy, but this is not the typical view of contemporaries and even some modern scholars have been less skeptical of Hugh's "plan" to campaign in Spain.
+Modern scholarship has largely imputed to Hugh the motive of establishing a dynasty against the pretension of electoral power on the part of the aristocracy, but this is not the typical view of contemporaries and even some modern scholars have been less sceptical of Hugh's "plan" to campaign in Spain.
 Robert was eventually crowned on 25 December that same year.